 The most effective organizations are designing around that table.
 They are not asking the model to be perfectly obedient.
 They are reducing what happens when it is not.

 These changes in architecture show up in a small number of failure modes that happen over and over again.
 Although support agents, coding agents, procurement agents, and browser agents have different details, their basic functions are now similar enough to be given specific names.
+OWASP’s agentic Top 10 supplies those names, so the two most exploited failure modes below carry their ASI codes from the framework.

 Indirect prompt injection is no longer a niche red-team trick.
 It is the most practical way to steer agents that browse the web, read documents, or operate across SaaS systems.